 How Businesses Can Promote Recycling with a Virtual Workforce

-Categories: Employees, Education, Janitorial, Facilities Maintenance
+Tags: Employees, Education, Janitorial, Sustainability,

 As COVID-19 spread around the world, many sustainability initiatives that were helping to improve the earth for the long-term were put on the back burner.
 Things like recycling and conservation took a backseat to disinfection and improving IAQ.